mike-duvall/kanban-now-card-service/README.md

 This is my first foray into building a microservice.

+The current implementation returns only the postponed cards for a specific board.

-The current implementation is almost non-existent.
-Will be rapidly adding more functionality over time.
+I will be adding more functionality soon and over time.

 ## Notes